 What may be confusing to some people is that the amount you receive at your full retirement age is not actually your maximum possible benefit.
 You can continue to delay electing for benefits past your FRA and your benefit amount will continue to increase.
 Once you reach age 70, your benefit amount will max out.

 But even if it’s not the age of your maximum benefit, your full retirement age has other relevance.
 If you’re working and receiving Social Security before hitting your full retirement age, the SSA may deduct some money from your benefit amount.
 For 2019, your benefit will be reduced by $1 for every $2 you earn above an earnings limit of $17,640.
+This earning limit rises to $18,240 in 2020.
 Once you reach full retirement age, though, you can earn all the money you want without if affecting your Social Security benefit.

 How the Full Retirement Age Affects Social Security

 Full retirement age also affects the Social Security program as a whole.
 Americans are living longer and the working-age population is shrinking.
 Some have proposed raising the FRA to 70, based on predictions that the Social Security reserve fund could run out of money by 2034.

 Even if the reserve fund is depleted, however, future retirees should expect to get something from Social Security.
 Social Security income is taxable, which generates revenue.
 Plus, the Social Security program gets funding from the interest generated by trust funds.
 So future retirees will likely receive around 75% of every dollar that they currently contribute to the program.

 The Full Retirement Age for Survivors Benefits

 Your full retirement age may be different if you’re a widow or widower collecting survivors benefits.
 In fact, it may be earlier than the normal retirement age for your own Social Security benefits.

 If you were born in 1956, for example, your FRA is 66 and four months.
 But survivors may begin receiving benefits four months earlier, at age 66.